 •community building in groups

-The best depiction of the collective as drawn by Jasper!
+The best depiction of a past collective as drawn by Jasper!

 Jude, Avry, Eric and Sam giving an intersections of oppression workshop for GRuB